UWPCE-Python-Course-2-Materials/Assignment_01/README.md

 Coverage analysis must show **100% test coverage on all files** once your code is complete.

 **As you write your code inside of `main.py`, make sure you add one or more tests in `test_main.py` before you write the code itself.
 This is basic premise of TDD: write the tests before the actual code.
 In this way, your tests and the rest of your code will be developed together.
-And you should have 100% ceverage as soon as the code is complete**
+And you should have 100% coverage as soon as the code is complete**

 ## Additional considerations for testing